shelbyspees/speesblog/_posts/2015-07-05-writing-about-reading.md

 If only I had felt this way back in 11th grade AP English Language.
 Would have saved me a *lot* of tears.

 I have a huge long list of books I've read that I'm halfway through marking up and outlining review posts for.
-You should see my Evernote.
+[You should see my Evernote.]({{ site.url }}{% post_url 2015-04-02-ignorance %})

+Ideally I'd write a summary/review post for each book on my [reading page](), but I'm not sure it'd be worth the time investment.
+I've already taken a bit of a hiatus from this blog because all the reading and analyzing started to feel like work on top of the actual work I need to get done.

+I definitely feel like I want to document my learning process for each new topic I discover.
+Easier said than done.
+I'm in the middle of that with my recent (and unfinished as of this writing) ANTLR 4 walkthrough.
+As usual, I'm a starter but nowhere near a finisher.

+There are so many great quotes I've gathered.
+I can't let them sit unused in my Evernote, collecting dust.
+Smart people have said smart things and I want to quote them, dammit!

+But it's so much easier to write about writing.
+Meta-writing.
+Woah, that echoes in the brain.

+The refreshing thing about fiction is that there is no research, at least not at this stage.
+It's all in my head.
+My job is to unbury the story living in my mind and transfer it to the page as accurately as possible.
+Since it's just me and my blank text editor, I don't have to worry about getting distracted by the black hole of knowledge that is Wikipedia or any half-finished writing in Evernote calling my name.

 ---

 Also, fun news!
-I updated the styling on my blog.
+I updated the styling on this blog.
 It used to look like this:

 <aside>Hooray for <code>git checkout</code> for letting me go back and take a screenshot without undoing all my changes.
 Version control saves the day again!</aside>